ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/proposal/_index.md

 <img src=firstButton.png width=300 />

 # Independent components
 Components can't be constrained with each other, but multi-select-editable.
-Components another file are seen as a single component.
+Components from another file are seen as a single component.
 <img src=multi-select.png width=200/>